tasmota/docs/docs/AHT1x.md

-# AHT1x/AHT2x and compatible temperature and humidity sensor
+# AHT10/AHT15 temperature and humidity sensor

 ??? failure "This feature is not included in precompiled binaries"